 By right clicking the rectangular on the canvas, the user will have a context manual with the options "Loading Resources...".
-With this option selected, the user will have a menu list of the media resources on the left panel for selection as follows:
+With this option selected, the user will have a menu list of the media resources from the SMIL hierarchy structure on the left panel for selection as follows:

-With one media resource selected, the visual business logic will extract its ID from the AXMEDIS Object, return the reference or ID of this internal resource and store it inside the SMIL component.
+With one media resource selected, the visual business logic will extract its ID from the SMIL hierarchy structure, return the reference or ID of this internal resource and store it inside the SMIL component.

-The user right clicks on an area where there are not rectangles, another context menu will pop up.
+The user right clicks on an area where there no rectangulars; another context menu will pop up.
 This context menu will contain the "root-layout" attributes such as title, id, width and height, etc. These SMIL attributes control the display area of the presentation.